owocki/coloradocoin/readme.md

 # Token Distribution

 Right now, there are 100 tokens on the mainnet.
-As tokens are minted, this read me will be updated.
-If you're not the trusting type (and hey, you shouldn't be since we're in a trustless ecosystem), check the deployed contracts above for "mint" events or "mint" transactions.

 The tokens distribution as follows is:

 * 90 tokens: HODL'd by @owocki, planning to distribute at community events.
 * 10 tokens: distributed to community on 9/6 Boulder Blockchain.

+## Process for minting new tokens

+As tokens are minted, this read me will be updated.
+If you're not the trusting type (and hey, you shouldn't be since we're in a trustless ecosystem), check the deployed contracts above for "mint" events or "mint" transactions.

-## Changelog
+## Token Distribution Changelog

 * 9/4/2017 - Minted 100 tokens for demo purposes.